AdamBoley/Fleet-Command/README.md

 # Scope

 The scope of this project is to create a text-based naval battle simular game that is run in the terminal.
 Players will be given information via the terminal and then presented with decisions about how to proceed.
 They are then prompted to respond to these decisions via key-presses.
-These decisions are then handled buy the code and the results displayed the user.
+These decisions are then handled by the code and the results displayed the user.

 # Audience